 Home Builders Blitz

 three homes. three weeks. one community working together.

 Home Builders Blitz is a biennial event that brings together local home builders, subcontractors, and suppliers to construct three Habitat homes with donated materials and labor.
 Other businesses in the home construction industry provide sponsorship dollars and volunteer hours to ensure the project is fully funded, increasing the number of Habitat for Humanity families served in Monroe County.

 We are seeking building industry partners who want an opportunity to give back to their community.
 Builders provide gifts in-kind in the form of materials and labor and community partners, individuals, and organizations make financial contributions to ensure we can grow the number of families that have access to decent and affordable housing.

 For more information on how your business can be involved and make a difference, email us or give us a call at 812.331.4069.

-The next Home Builders Blitz will take place in fall of 2021 and will bring together hundreds of supporters to construct three homes from start to finish.
-Our Home Builders Blitz goal for 2020 is $255,000 in labor, materials, and sponsorship dollars and with your partnership we can fully fund and construct three family homes for three deserving families.
+The next Home Builders Blitz will take place March 14-April 29, 2022 and will bring together hundreds of supporters to construct three homes from start to finish.
+Our Home Builders Blitz goal for 2022 is $285,000 in donated materials and sponsorship dollars.
+With your partnership we can fully fund and construct three family homes for three deserving families.
 Download our flyer for more details.